-Both endcap units were fully integrated into their respective support frames at Lawrence Berkeley National Laboratory, including attachment of exhaust pipes and capillaries, prior to transport to CERN and loading on the ITT.
+Both endcap units were fully integrated into their respective support frames at Lawrence Berkeley National Laboratory, including attachment of exhaust pipes and capillaries, prior to transport to CERN.
 Each endcap was moved into position on the ITT and bolted and pinned for accurate location to the barrel support frame section.